 The goal of this section is to discuss real and complex valued sequences and series.
 Many results concerning real and complex sequences hold in a more general setup, that is, in metric spaces.
-In order to avoid the repetition of arguments, we shall phrase some results in the metric space setup, nevertheless, at this point of time it might be best to think of only two metric spaces, that is, the spaces of real and complex numbers.
-In these special cases, the distance between two numbers x and y is |x - y|.
+In order to avoid the repetition of arguments, we shall phrase some results in the metric space setup, nevertheless, at this point of time it might be best to think of only two metric spaces, that is, the space of real and the space of complex numbers.
+In these special cases, the distance between two numbers x and y is d(x, y) = |x - y|.